 On the other hand, if the bank takes a long time to auction your property – say 2 years – the market might pick up in the meantime, enabling the bank to get a better price at auction than you would today.
 It all depends on which way the market segment you are in is moving.

 If you cannot afford to keep paying your mortgage payments in Spain, and cannot afford to sell in negative equity, then you don’t have many options.
 In this situation some people try to refinance.
 Depending upon your circumstances this may be a good solution, but for many, the chances of doing any better with a new lender are slim, and the refinancing operation will cost money.
 Indeed, quite a few unscrupulous mortgage brokers made money in the crisis offering spurious refinancing packages to desperate people.
 In times of distress, scams that prey on desperation abound.

 Having said that, quite a few people will be able to work out a solution to their mortgage problem with the right advice.
 There are things you can do to reduce your monthly mortgage payments, and increase your rental income.
 It might be enough to tide you over until the market picks up.
 Talk to your bank, or a good Spanish mortgage broker about your mortgage problems in Spain.

 Get help with your Spanish mortgage problems

 The worst thing you can do, if you find yourself unable to pay your mortgage in Spain, is stick your head in the sand, and hope the problem will go away.
 It won’t.
-Take positive action now to start solving the problem and relieve your anxiety and distress.
-Fill in the form below to get the ball rolling with expert help.
+Take positive action now to start solving the problem, and relieve your anxiety and distress.
+Get in touch now with experts who can help you solve your financial distress in Spain.